bayesmendel/Fam3PRO_UI/README.md

 Historically, the slow connection between HeidiSQL and R Connect was causing the app the crash when loading, copying, deleting, or downloading pedigrees (although modifying a pedigree did not seem to be affected).
 This is a common problem for shiny apps in general.
 The problem was exacerbated for manager accounts because manager account first query one of their subordinate tables then a specific pedigree from that table is extracted.
 I pushed a fix for this on 5/3/23 that forces users to wait until the query operations finish before the user can proceed.
 I have not received a complaint since then.

-Ideally, users could be able to upload their own pedigrees in a variety of formats however at the moment they must create a pedigree from scratch using PPI.
+Ideally, users could be able to upload their own pedigrees in a variety of formats however at the moment they must create a pedigree from scratch using F3PI.
 I started coding the function checkUploadPed in the ped-utils.R script to address this however, the feature has not yet been implemented.

 Another very useful feature which has not been implemented yet, would be to add nucleotide and variant coding validation from ClinVar via an API.

-There is also a way to modify pedigreejs to show P/LP genes by relative however, this is somewhat complicated and requires more modification of the pedigreejs javascript code to be able to handle all of different PanelPRO genes.
+There is also a way to modify pedigreejs to show P/LP genes by relative however, this is somewhat complicated and requires more modification of the pedigreejs javascript code to be able to handle all of different Fam3PRO genes.

 There are two potential improvements related to pedigreejs: